k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 ### Save or Save & Execute

-The Save icon saves the task in the TDM DB.
+The *Save task* icon saves the task in the TDM DB.

 The *Save & execute* icon saves the task in the TDM DB and executes the task.